 We could leave our room either for a walk, for an outside time or for going for a Covid-19 test.
 In all other cases we were asked to call a reception so they attend our needs (bring a coffee, for example).

-If not smoking you have to still wear a mask even when outside – so much for getting a fresh air.
+You have to still wear a mask when outside (except for when you’re smoking) – so much for getting a fresh air.

 My dad, who is a smoker, went outside on average 2-3 times a day.
 Me, Yuriy and the boys went there very occasionally to get some sun and fresh air (kind of – in a mask and with smokers nearby) – because windows in our rooms were sealed and we couldn’t get fresh air by simply opening them.